approvals/ApprovalTests.cpp/doc/explanations/mdsource/WhyWeAreConvertingToOptions.source.md

 ### Updating verifyWithExtension(..., fileExtensionWithDot, Reporter)

-Before, we had a special method to set the file extension to be used when verifying a piece of text, for when `.txt` was not wanted.
+Before, we had several overloads of a special method - `verifyWithExtension()` - to set the file extension to be used when verifying a piece of text, for when `.txt` was not appropriate.

-Because Options allows the file extension to be specified, all verify methods now have this capability.
+Because `Options` allows the file extension to be specified, all verify methods now have this capability.

 As such, this specialised method is redundant, and is being removed.